jdlogan0/chordclash-dev-portfolio/README.md

 We used channels in the team Discord server to effectively communicate changes that were made to avoid conflicts.
 There was a bot that updated us to any changes in the GitHub repository, a channel for telling team members when a pull request was made and asking for reviews, and a channel for people to say when they started and finished working with certain Blueprints.

 ## Architecture

+I worked primarily with the NoteSpawner class Blueprint, Arrow Object class Blueprint, and sequence Blueprints.

+Below is a rough statechart diagram of our game, with more detail for the Play Song state (the states pictured inside this one are referencing the NoteSpawner actor's actions during this period of the game).

 <p align="center">
   <img src = "/images/statechart.png" alt = "statechart diagram">
 </p>

 ## Lessons Learned

-1. **Search often** - If you're having an issue, chances are someone else has too and took to the Unreal forums to ask about it.
+1. **Search forums often** - If you're having an issue, chances are someone else has too and took to the Unreal forums to ask about it.
 It's not a guarantee you'll find answers, but Unreal forums are often a good starting point.
 2. **Build early** - You don't want to be blindsided by a function behaving perfectly fine up until the build.
 3. **Try something else if you're stuck sooner rather than later** - There were a few times I was spending far too long on methods that I thought would work better (sequences rather than audio players for the singer switches being the most time consuming), when if I'd just tested the alternative earlier I would've found it worked fine.
 4. **Ask team members to step in** - Asking other team members to help with smaller tasks that I'd find along the way was very important to getting the project done.
 Worst case, nobody else will have time, but it's good to at least ask.